Printer Security: Why It Matters to SMBs

 In addition, many executives and decision makers simply don’t recognize the threat to their organization’s security that a simple printer can pose.

-In reality, however, global estimates indicate that 59% of businesses suffered a print-related data loss in 2019 alone.
-Only a third of those occurred due to the actions of internal staff, suggesting that printers have gained the attention of cybercriminals as a consistent weak spot in a company’s security strategy.
+Global estimates indicate that 59% of businesses suffered a print-related data loss in 2019 alone.
+Only a third of those occurred due to the actions of internal staff, suggesting that printers have gained the attention of cybercriminals as a consistent weak spot in a company’s security strategy

 Common Printer Threats